 Air Fryer Easy Poutine French Fries is amazing.
-In just a few minutes, you can have a real Canadian dish, complete with cheese curds.
+You can have a real Canadian dish in just a few minutes, complete with cheese curds.

 If you have ever wanted to make a real dish of Poutine, this is a perfect way, the air fryer does an amazing job at crisping up the homemade French Fries, and today I added both homemade gravy and air-fried cheddar cheese curds for an amazing and easy snack for my family.

-Since my son plays hockey, we have spent a lot of time in Canada, and we always order a plate.
+Since my son plays hockey, we have spent much time in Canada, and we always order a plate.
 The dish is so popular in Canada that if you walk into any Canadian McDonald’s, you will find it on the menu!

 If you are looking for some other easy air fryer side dish recipes, some of my favorites are AIR FRYER GARLIC ROASTED FINGERLING POTATOES; AIR FRYER SYRACUSE SALTED POTATOES, AIR FRYER OVEN GOLD RANCH POTATOES, and HOW TO MAKE EASY HASSELBACK POTATOES IN YOUR AIR FRYER.

 What is Poutine?

 If you head to any restaurant in Canada and order Poutine, you will soon find that you receive a dish of French Fries covered in brown gravy and cheese curds.

 The term poutine comes from the English word Pudding.
 Since it resembles a pudding dish when added to a plate of French Fries.

 You can order Poutine in several ways.
 Once you head north, some of the most popular variations are: